Cyber Insurance: How We Got Here and Where We’re Headed

 There are large differences between companies in terms of which cyber insurance markets are the best fit.
-The right fit will vary not only by industry but by size as well.
-The markets that are most competitive for small retail are not the best for larger retailers.
+The right fit with the top cyber insurance companies will vary not only by industry, but by size as well.
+For example, the markets that are most competitive for small retailers are not the best for larger retailers.
 The same is true for healthcare, professional service firms, etc.

-The application process will also vary greatly by market and size of the risk.
-You will see some applications with just five questions while others will have 100 questions and require a conference call with a third party risk assessment firm.
-You will also see policies and add-on coverage that does not really cover that much, combined with clients that may not think they have much exposure.
+The application process will also vary greatly by market and the size of the risk.
+Some applications have just five questions, while others have 100 and require a call with a third-party risk assessment firm.
+You will also see policies and add-on coverage that claims to be comprehensive but in reality, covers very little.

 For the foreseeable future, you can expect to see more of the same.
-Changing appetite, a wide variety of forms, large differences in pricing, carriers leveraging technology to assist in underwriting, and new risk management services being added to policies are the norm in cyber insurance.
+The norm in cyber insurance includes changing appetites and top cyber insurance companies leveraging underwriting technology and cyber insurance software.
+Expect to see a wide variety of forms, large differences in pricing, and new risk management services being added to policies.